dylan-profiler/visions/docs/_sources/visions/thinker/graph_view.rst.txt

 Graph View
 ==========

+This section discusses viewing the concepts of `visions` as graph.
+We find this view intuitive to create understanding of:

+- how types relate
+- how operations on types are performed

+It is limited for:

+- intuitive understanding of membership constraints (see the nested set view).
+- understanding when

 The base data structure
 -----------------------
 The base data structure of a typeset is a directed rooted tree (graph).